 Once you've opened an account, our research tools can help you find funds that could meet your financial goals.

 Before you buy a fund, keep in mind that fund providers apply an annual management charge.

-The charge for a new investment is 1% of the value of the investment.
-This applies to:
+The charge for new investments is 1% of the investment value.